dustinkredmond/SQLiteToCSV/README.md

 cmake . && make
 ```

-An executable will be generated, run the follwing to run it.
+An executable will be generated, run the following to run it.

 ```
 chmod +x ./SQLiteToCsv